youqad/Neurorobotics_Project/index.md

 ## Organism 2

 This time, to spice things up: we introduce nonspatial body changes thanks to pupil reflex, and nonspatial changes in the environment via varying light intensities.
-Note that it should add a dimension to the group of compensated movements: on top what we had earlier, we now have eye closing and opening compensating luminance variations.

 1. The arm has